syncrosim/rsyncrosim/cran-comments.md

 Therefore, all examples, all tests, as well as vignette code, requires SyncroSim to be installed to run.
 Therefore, all tests in the submitted package should not run (tagged with testthat::skip_on_cran()).
-In addition, all code from vignettes is set to not be evaluated wehn NOT_CRAN is FALSE is the environment.
+In addition, all code from vignettes is set to not be evaluated when NOT_CRAN is FALSE is the environment.

 ## R CMD check results